Approximation of Relativistic Scalar Field Action to Non-Relativistic Scalar Field Action

 If the non-relativistic approximation limit of the KG field is considered, these assumptions will be automatically obtained.

 Then, the time component of the static gauge field acts as the electric potential.
-Both the harmonic oscillator potential and the hydrogen atom potential originate from simple charge densities.
+Both the harmonic oscillator potential (uniform Charge) (probably should not be interpreted this way) and the hydrogen atom potential (point charge) originate from simple charge densities.

 Thus, the motivation problem becomes: